 Access to information and advice

-There are a number of ways in which relevant information on caregiving, available support services, entitlements and benefits can be made available to informal carers – online, via telephone or through service centres.
+There are a number of ways in which relevant information on caregiving, available support services, entitlements and benefits can be made available to informal carers – online, via telephone, chat or through service centres.
 In Finland, for example, a one-stop-shop support centre for informal carers “Omatori” was established in the South-Savo region.
 The centre gathers over 70 services ranging from information and counselling to preventive services that are accessible for informal carers at one place.

 Carers’ mental and physical health

 In addition to providing a minimum of two days of statutory respite care services to informal carers, the Finnish Informal Care Act makes provisions on coaching, training as well as welfare and health checks for carers, which the municipality must organize if needed.
 Access to these support measures is guaranteed to those who are granted a care allowance.
 The content of health examinations, coaching and training is determined by the individual needs of the caregiver and the requirements of the caring situation.

 Arranging rest for informal carers is crucial.
 Only 1/3 of the informal care support receivers use the leave available to them, and one third use fewer days off than they are entitled to – they simply think the substitute care provided is not good enough or not suitable for the care-receiver (Kalliomaa-Puha & Tillman 2016).
 The problem is well known and a lot has already been done to tackle it.
 Hiring substitute carers from the family circle seems to have worked well.
 Since not all families can supply a substitute carer, some municipalities have invented substitute carer pools (sijaishoitajapankki) (Mattila & Kakriainen 2014).
 Another option is ‘Family Foster Care’ (perhehoito), which is provided at the carer’s home.